Modern Foreign Languages Curriculum

 In Year 10:

-Students’ understanding is assessed at least once per term through at least one of the four skills (listening, speaking, reading, writing).
-In listening and reading, assessments take the form of online quizzes, translation from French into English, multiple choice questions based on longer spoken and written passages and longer written answers either in French or English.
-In speaking, students are assessed using past speaking examination questions, such as a photocard, role-play, short presentation or general conversation questions.
+Students are assessed formally and informally throughout the year in listening, speaking, reading and writing.
+In listening and reading, assessments take the form of online quizzes, translation from French or Spanish into English, multiple choice questions based on longer spoken and written passages and longer written answers either in French/Spanish or English.
+In speaking, students are assessed using past speaking examination questions, such as reading aloud, photocards, role-play and general conversation questions.
 In writing, students apply their understanding of vocabulary and grammar by practising the type of questions they will be expected to complete in the GCSE paper, starting with shorter tasks and resulting in longer extended pieces.

 In Year 11: